yakimovim/child-browser/README.md

-# child-browser
+# Child browser

-An internet browser for a child with restriction of sites she can visit
+An internet browser for a child with restriction of sites she can visit.